+4.3.
+Water Management

+- 1) Suppliers shall make diligent efforts to reduce water consumption and increase recycling capacity. - 2) Suppliers shall minimize wastewater discharge and monitor, record and store the discharge status at all times. - 3) Suppliers shall establish a water pollutant emission management system and inspect it regularly. - 4) Suppliers shall implement systematic pollution prevention systems to effectively prevent water contamination.
+It is necessary to manage and prevent the leakage of hazardous substances into public areas and commercial zones.

 4.4.
-Water Management

-- 1) Suppliers shall make diligent efforts to reduce water consumption and increase recycling capacity. - 2) Suppliers shall establish a water pollutant emission management system and inspect it regularly. - 3) Suppliers shall minimize wastewater discharge and monitor, record and store the discharge status at all times. - 4) Suppliers shall thoroughly manage wastewater to prevent it from being illegally discharged into public areas and commercial zones.
-The wastewater should be properly treated and discharged through consignment treatment, self-treatment, etc. - 5) Suppliers shall have a system to prevent rainwater pollution.
-The discharge of pollutants should be thoroughly managed to prevent runoff from entering rainwater pipes and public water supplies.
+Hazardous Substances

+- 1) Suppliers shall assess and carefully choose raw materials and components procured, produced, sold, and distributed, considering their human and environmental risks and hazards. - 2) In the handling of hazardous chemicals (transport, storage, usage, etc.), suppliers are obliged to maintain and archive a management ledger and adhere to all relevant laws. - 3) Suppliers shall provide hazard notations or information (e.g., MSDS, warning labels) that clearly represent the dangers associated with chemicals being handled by workers.

+4) Suppliers shall provide essential training to personnel responsible for managing hazardous chemicals, covering their use, storage, and disposal, to prevent chemical leakage accident.

 4.5.
-Hazardous Substances

-- 1) Suppliers shall assess and carefully choose raw materials and components procured, produced, sold, and distributed, considering their human and environmental risks and hazards. - 2) In the handling of hazardous chemicals (transport, storage, usage, etc.), suppliers are obliged to maintain and archive a management ledger and adhere to all relevant laws. - 3) Suppliers shall provide hazard notations or information (e.g., MSDS, warning labels) that clearly represent the dangers associated with chemicals being handled by workers. - 4) Suppliers shall provide essential training to personnel responsible for managing hazardous chemicals, covering their use, storage, and disposal, to prevent chemical leakage accident.

-4.6.
 Energy Consumption and Greenhouse Gas Emissions